Google Reportedly Fires Employee Who Slammed Diversity Efforts

 Google also has been pushing more employees to take its classes on "unconscious bias."

-Ellis left Google in 2014 after she was sexually harassed.
-When she read the leaked document it didn't surprise her "because I saw similar language when I was at Google being shared on internal message boards and other different internal forums."
+Ellis said she left Google in 2014 after she was sexually harassed.
+When she read the leaked document, it didn't surprise her "because I saw similar language when I was at Google being shared on internal message boards and other different internal forums."

 Ellis said although he isn't a manager, the "manifesto" author's opinions directly impact his female peers.
 "The main input to Google's performance review process, which is how they slot engineers, which determines pay — the main input to that is peer review," says Ellis.
 "It's your peers writing feedback on your work."

-Danielle Brown, Google's vice president of diversity sent out a company-wide memo in response to the document.
+Danielle Brown, Google's vice president of diversity, sent out a companywide memo in response to the document.
 She stated, "Diversity and inclusion are a fundamental part of our values and the culture we continue to cultivate.
 We are unequivocal in our belief that diversity and inclusion are critical to our success as a company."

-According to Brown, Ari Balogh, a vice president in engineering who heads the department in which the employee works, wrote a note in response to the "manifesto" in which Balogh stressed the importance of Google being open and inclusive.
+According to Brown, Ari Balogh, a vice president in engineering who heads the department in which the employee worked, wrote a note in response to the "manifesto" in which Balogh stressed the importance of Google being open and inclusive.
 He wrote, "We cannot allow stereotyping and harmful assumptions to play any part."

-The "manifesto" made headlines over the weekend after reports from Motherboard and Gizmodo.
+The "manifesto" made headlines over the weekend after Motherboard and Gizmodo reported on it.
 In it, the author equated the company's effort to attract more women to work in technology to (hypothetical, we assume) efforts to achieve gender balance in other areas, such as "the homeless, work-related and violent deaths, prisons, and school dropouts."

-Wide sharing of the document has highlighted struggles with gender equality and the wage gap in the tech industry and particularly at Google, which was sued by the federal government earlier this year for refusing to share compensation amounts and other data.
+Widespread sharing of the document has highlighted struggles with gender equality and the wage gap in the tech industry and particularly at Google, which was sued by the federal government earlier this year for refusing to share compensation amounts and other data.

 In April, a Department of Labor official accused Google of practicing "systemic" discrimination against female employees.